 You pay for advertising in newspapers or on the radio, so why do you expect to get free publicity on social media?
 Brands have to pay, in one way or another, to get the most of their campaign.
 It’s not enough to set up a social profile and wait for the diniro to roll in.

 Marketing Automation is the use of technologies designed specifically for repetitive marketing tasks, such as email and social remarketing, that move prospective customers through the marketing funnel.

 This isn’t some new, groundbreaking idea, however, it is bigger and more effective than ever before.
 It’s easier to manage and more affordable these days; no longer a tool for the world-recognised brands, but something even the smallest fry can and should be using in the highly saturated world of online marketing.
 If this is something you are interested in, Emarkable can help.

 Are you adding to the pool of money wasted on poor digital marketing strategies?
 If you pay heed to these and take a tactical as well as a strategic approach to your marketing campaigns, you will see money coming in, rather than watching it roll out.

 *Figure from Proxima

 Stop wasting money and invest it wisely!
 Emarkable specialises in strategies effect, successful and individualised campaigns for B2B and B2C businesses.
-If you are looking for assistance with your digital strategy, contact Emarkable, to learn more about how we can help you devise and manage a campaign that will drive the best results.
+If you are looking for assistance with your digital marketing strategy, contact Emarkable, to learn more about how we can help you devise and manage a campaign that will drive the best results.
 Call us on 01-808 1301 or visit our Let’s Connect page and leave us a message.